redtreevole/Foss2020Team6project/README.md

 Goal: run genome-wide association study with limix (python) using snakemake workflow on an atmosphere instance

-### using modis data to detect the forest fire impacts
+### using MODIS data to detect the forest fire impacts
 Group memmber: Kyongho

 Goal: create R script with JupyterLab to download and analyze the modis products to detect the impact of forest fires